PayPal tops estimates amid surge in online shopping but outlook disappoints

 Like other companies in the digital payments sector, PayPal has been profiting from a boom in online transactions this year, heavily driven by pandemic restrictions that have pushed more business into the virtual realm.

-The San Jose, California-based company processed a total of $247 billion in payments in the third quarter, up 36% from the year-earlier period, and added 15.2 million net new active customers.
+The San Jose, California-based company processed a total of $247 billion (£191 billion) in payments in the third quarter, up 36% from the year-earlier period, and added 15.2 million net new active customers.

 The company said it was on track to process just shy of $1 trillion in payments this year.